Skip to main content

 How much it costs to park in Chamonix

-Most paid car parks give you an hour free.
-But if you’re staying long term, you’ll need to watch out.
+Most paid car parks give you the first 30 minutes to one hour free.
+If you’re staying long term, you’ll need to watch out.
 For 24 hours in a car park like Outa, it will set you back more than you might think.

 The best place in Chamonix for long term parking is Grépon.